Skip To Content

 • Capture mode (points only)—The mode to capture a single point or capture streaming points.

-• Take photo—The configuration of the number of photos taken by a button.
-The maximum value is 5.
+• Take photo or video (or both) —The configuration of the number of photos or video taken by a button.
+For photos, the maximum value is 5.
+For video, the maximum number value is 1.
 For single-photo capture, you can choose to hide the camera preview and use photo location for the captured record.
+For video capture, you cannot hide the preview and the maximum length of each video is 10 seconds.
+If a project button is configured to capture both (photo and video), the app user will be able to choose either photo or video.

-• Capture fields—The fields that can be fixed values, device variables (for example, speed or accuracy), or button user input variables that allow users to enter or select a value from a list once the button is pressed.
+• Capture fields—The fields that can be populated with fixed values, project user input variables, button user input variables that allow users to enter or select a value from a list once the button is pressed, device variables (for example, speed or accuracy), or Arcade expressions.

 • Link—A dedicated URL to be launched when the button is pressed.